ferdium/ferdium-app/README.md

 - **[ferdi-bin](https://aur.archlinux.org/packages/ferdi-bin/)**: Uses the latest Fedora release and extracts it to Arch.
 Use this version if you are having trouble with the `ferdi` package.
 - **[ferdi-git](https://aur.archlinux.org/packages/ferdi-git/)**: Uses your system electron version to run the latest commit from the develop branch and may be unstable but may also give you features that are not yet available in other versions.
 Please only use `ferdi-git` if you accept these risks.

-If you use an AUR Helper e.g. yay, simply install it via `yay -S ferdi`.
+If you use an AUR Helper, e.g. yay, install it via `yay -S ferdi`.

 ## What makes Ferdi different from Franz?